HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/external_dam_database.md

 !!! note
     You can get the credentials for `damUser` and `dbUser` from the `security.digitalAssetManagement` section in your custom values YAML file.
 Refer digitalAssetManagement section in [security configuration](../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md#adjusting-default-credentials)

-  - **SSL**: If you're using SSL, you'll need to create a generic secret named `custom-db-ssl-cert` in the Helm chart.
-This allows the DAM container to access the `.pem` or `.crt` file when connecting to the database.

 -----